awsdocs/amazon-dynamodb-developer-guide/doc_source/example-batch-operations-net-doc-model.md

             book1["QuantityOnHand"] = new DynamoDBNull(); //Quantity is unknown at this time

             batchWrite.AddDocumentToPut(book1);
-            // Specify delete item using overload that takes PK. batchWrite.AddKeyToDelete(12345);
+            // Specify delete item using overload that takes product key. batchWrite.AddKeyToDelete(12345);
             Console.WriteLine("Performing batch write in SingleTableBatchWrite()");
             batchWrite.Execute();